qdm12/gluetun/README.md

 - DNS fine blocking of malicious/ads/surveillance hostnames and IP addresses, with live update every 24 hours
 - Choose the vpn network protocol, `udp` or `tcp`
 - Built in firewall kill switch to allow traffic only with needed the VPN servers and LAN devices
-- Built in SOCKS5 proxy (Shadowsocks, tunnels TCP+UDP)
+- Built in Shadowsocks proxy (protocol based on SOCKS5 with an encryption layer, tunnels TCP+UDP)
 - Built in HTTP proxy (Tinyproxy, tunnels TCP)
 - [Connect other containers to it](https://github.com/qdm12/gluetun#connect-to-it)
 - [Connect LAN devices to it](https://github.com/qdm12/gluetun#connect-to-it)